terrier-org/terrier-core/doc/querylanguage.md

 Matching Op Query Language
 --------------------------
-In general, this follows a subset of the Indri query language:
+In general, this follows a subset of the Indri query language.
+We have two types of operators, namely: *semantic*, in that they cause a posting list with particular semantics to be generated at matching time; in contrast, *syntactic* operators are syntactic sugar defined within the query language, which allow attributes of the semantic operators to be changed.

+The semantic operators will be familiar to those who have used Indri or Galago:

  - `term1` -- scores documents containing this single query term.
  - `term1.title` -- scores documents containing this single query term in the title.
- - `#band(term1 term2)` -- scores a term containing both query terms.
+ - `#band(op1 op2)` -- scores a term containing both operators.
 The frequency of each matching document is 1.
- - `#syn(term1 term2) -- scores documents containing either term1 or term2.
+ - `#syn(op1 op2) -- scores documents containing either op1 or op2.
 The frequency of each matching document is the sum of the frequencies of the constituent words.
- - `#uw8(term1 term2)` -- the #uwN operator scores documents term1 or term2 within unordered windows of N tokens -- in this case windows of 8 tokens in size.
+ - `#uw8(op1 op2)` -- the #uwN operator scores documents op1 or op2 within unordered windows of N tokens -- in this case windows of 8 tokens in size.
- - `#1(term1 term2)` -- the #1 operator scores documents term1 or term2 appearing adjacently.
+ - `#1(op1 op2)` -- the #1 operator scores documents op1 or op2 appearing adjacently.
+ - `#band(op1 op2)` -- the #band operator scores documents that contain both op1 and op2.

+There are currently two syntactic operators:

+  - `#combine:k=v(op1 op2)` -- the `#combine` operator allows several operators to be grouped together.
+Moreover, multiple key-value pairs can be specified to control those query terms.
+In particular, the (query term frequency) weight of a term can be controlled by setting the index of that operator -- for example `#combine:0=2:1=1(op1 op2)` will set twice as much weight on op1 as on op2.
+ - `#tag(tagName op1 op2)` -- this sets the tag attribute of these query terms.

+Note that semantic operators cannot contain syntactic operators.

 **Using the Matching Op Query Language**